rasql/pygame-tutorial/docs/tutorial1/tutorial1.rst

 Introduction to Pygame
 ======================

-Pygame is a multimedia library which as basically a wrapper around the SDL (Simple DirectMedia Layer) library.
+Pygame is a multimedia library which a wrapper around the SDL (Simple DirectMedia Layer) library.

+After an introduction of the basics without classes, each example is a subclass of the ``Game`` class.

 Initialization